CSS HTML Validator Quick Start Guide (for Printing)

 - These customization features allow you to customize the validation messages for your own needs, showing the messages that you want and not showing those that you don't want.

-- Place the cursor on or near an HTML element or CSS property and press F1 to open a help page for it.
+- Place the cursor on or near an HTML element or CSS property and press F1 to open a help page for it (we call this 'Dynamic Help').

 - Find the matching start or end tag with Ctrl+M.

-Refer to the online (accessible from the main support page) or offline documentation (accessible from Help->Help Contents or Ctrl+F1) for the following:
+Refer to the online help (accessible from the main support page) or offline help (accessible from Help > Help Contents or Ctrl+F1) for the following:

 - Many configuration options, including adding your own custom messages and user functions.

-- Validating entire websites or parts of them using the Batch Wizard.
+- Validating entire websites or parts of them using the Batch Wizard (Pro+).

 - Scheduling validations or link checks.